Should You Buy a New or Used Semi-Truck?

 1. Maintenance Needs

-This could be as simple as an oil change or a full engine overhaul.
-If you decide to go for a used model, be prepared to take on some small or large maintenance tasks.
+This work could be as simple as an oil change or an engine overhaul.
+If you choose a used model, be prepared to take on some small or large maintenance tasks.

 2. Limited Knowledge of the Truck’s History